 Tubular breasts involve one or both breasts that are asymmetrical and they appear to have a swelling of the areola.
 It is not very clear what causes this condition however it mostly happens in girls during their puberty.
 Some medical experts suggest that tubular breasts are a result of abnormal gland development caused by collagen excess in the fascia and other connective tissue components that change the shape of the breast.

-It is unfortunate that majority of women with tubular breasts do not seek corrective measures.
+It is unfortunate that majority of women with tubular breasts in Westchester, Manhattan, NYC, and across the U.S. do not seek corrective measures.
 So, it is assumed that this condition is not common.
 However, this is not the case.
-This breast condition does not pose anY direct threat to affected women’s health however, it is important to consider corrective measures.
+This breast condition does not pose any direct threat to affected women’s health however, it is important to consider corrective measures.
 Young girls in their teens are not advised to go for corrective measures for tubular breasts if they have tubular breasts simply because their breasts have not fully matured and they have to wait until they are over 18 years of age.

 How To Tell If You Have Tubular Breasts